NoBlackBoxes/LastBlackBox/README.md

    - *Tech*: Intro to transduction of heat, light, pressure, and sound.
    - *Brain*: Intro to photoreceptors, hair cells, and mechanosensors.
-   - *Exercises*: Build a light sensor using a photoresitor
+   - *Exercises*: Build a light, heat, pressure sensor using a photoresitor, thermistor, piezo

 3. **Motors**

-    - *Tech*: Intro to electromotive force (and electromagnetism) and piezos
+    - *Tech*: Intro to electromagnetism and piezos
     - *Brain*: Muscles and motor neruons (chemical synapses?)
     - *Exercises*: Wind a coil, spin a motor, make a sound, build a theremin(?)